alykat/portfolio/resume.md

 ## Work History

 ### NPR.org
-#### Graphics Editor, Visuals team
+#### Senior Graphics Editor, Visuals team

 _December 2008&ndash;present_

 Responsibilities: Coordinate, assign and execute short- and medium-turnaround graphics projects.
-Develop and maintain our system for [generating, embedding and archiving code-based graphics](https://github.com/nprapps/dailygraphics), including starter templates for different graphic types.
-Edit graphics produced by other colleagues.
+Help develop and maintain our systems for generating, embedding and archiving code-based graphics, including starter templates for different graphic types.
+Assign and edit graphics produced by other colleagues.
 Document and promote team projects and processes.
+Train and mentor junior teammates.
+Informally project manage as needed.
+Coordinate with other teams across the organization on coverage, distribution, promotion and technical needs.

 ### washingtonpost.com / Washingtonpost.Newsweek Interactive
 #### Senior Designer / Politics